 Agent: “I’m sorry you can’t do that.
 Your tenant is our client, so if you want to go private you will have to find a new tenant”

 Me: “What do you mean?
 I paid you XXXX amount to find me a tenant, and you did.
 Thank you, but I can take it from here”

 Agent: “Ok, but you’re not allowed to do that.
 You can keep our client if we set the new contract up for you”

 Me: “What? £400, just to set up a contract?
 I can download one from the internet for free”

 Me: “I assure you, I can.
 If not, I can just photocopy the existing Tenancy Agreement and reuse it.
 It seems as though you just want money out of me for nothing.
 This is ridiculous”

 We argued for about 30mins, going around in circles aimlessly.
 By the end of the conversation we were both pretty pissed off.
 I eventually made it clear that there was no way in hell I was going to give them another penny for doing no extra work, especially after our conversation.
-At the end up it, she threatened me with legal action.
-I knew there was no way she was going to bother doing that (I called her bluff).
+By the end of it, she threatened me with legal action.
+I knew there was no way she was going to bother going down that road (I called her bluff).
 In conclusion, I kept my tenant, avoided all fees, and didn’t hear from the agent again.

 In retrospect, calling her bluff and refusing to pay the renewal fee probably wasn’t the best way to handle the situation.
-I’m still not sure how far she could have legally took it, I’m just glad there were no repercussions of my actions.
+I’m still not sure how far she could have legally taken it, I’m just glad there were no repercussions.
 However, there are better ways to avoid renewal fees.

 Just to clarify, while I was having the conversation with the letting agent, I wasn’t sure whether there was any mention of a tenancy renewal fee in the contract I signed with them or not.
 But it was the first I had heard of it, so I just assumed I never agreed to any such thing.